Cassidy2024/CASBES362_PTO2401_A_Cassidy-Bester_DJS05/README.md

 Observer Pattern resource from Refactoring Guru: https://refactoring.guru/design-patterns/observer

+## Reflection and Discussion
+To run this code in your VS code terminal you need to have node installed.
+In the terminal type "node index.js" and the code should run, to edit the state of the value type "store.dispatch({ type: ADD }); " in the terminal and change the "type: " to either ADD, SUBTRACT or RESET.
+In this approach I made a Redux-inspired store, at first I coded using the user stories in a way that made sense to me and still ran its tasks as intended without making it a redux-inspired code.
+I was not too confident in my understanding of redux stores so I did some further research and gained a better understanding, with this understanding I refactored my initial code into a redux-inspired store.
+Some of the challenges that I faced was the initial understanding of what a store was and its functions, I also had difficulty logging the new state.
+I overcame these challenges by doing extra research as well as reaching out to my coach.

 ## User Stories (Gherkin Syntax)
 Your challenge will encompass the following scenarios, tested through your store's implementation: